Eloise’s October 2021 News – Recruitment Trends, Furlough Ends, Winter Health and Wellbeing

 I’ve got quite a practical post for you this month.
 Information about the furlough scheme coming to end and employee reintegration.
 And I’m kicking off the conversation about winter employee health and wellbeing.

 There are no surprises in the August KPMG and REC, UK Report on Jobs.
-The trend has carried on growing; hiring activity growth accelerates but candidate availability falls further.
+The trends in recruitment have carried on growing; hiring activity growth accelerates but candidate availability falls further.
 The knock-on effect has been another surge in starting salaries, making it very much a job-seekers market.

 The end of the furlough scheme might relieve some of the people shortages, but it is predicted that the skills gaps and people shortfall will stay tight for a few years to come.